 You'll wan't to use your spreadsheet program's filtering tools to "hide" any blank rows, as this will make it easier to see a consolidated list!
 The tools will be slightly different based on which program you're using, but below is a quick video of how it would work in Excel:

 In Excel, you would want to click the "Data" menu, and then the "Filter" tool (which is a little funnel-shaped icon).
-You can then untick "Blanks" and as you can see from the video above, that removes any rows that don't have credit.
+You can then untick "Blanks" or "zeroes" and as you can see from the video above, that removes any rows that don't have credit.
 That will be your list! 👌

 ☝️Note: The amount of credit you'll see is the amount they have right now—it won't display how much they had originally, or how much has been used over time.
 It's simply a snapshot of who has credit and how much credit they have on file at this point in time.